twobob/twobob.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 ## Doing some python WPM analysis

-Since I generally watch Youtube video at 200% speed I was interested when a certain YouTuber "James Sharman"'s videos caused me to watch at leass than this speed.
+Since I generally watch Youtube video at 200% speed I was interested when a certain YouTuber "James Sharman"'s videos caused me to watch at less than this speed.

 He was purely intelligible and not speaking seemingly "fast", could it just be the information density?